 Newfoundland and Labrador is often described as having the most homogeneous population of European origin in Canada.
 This is a result of the historical pattern of settlement by Europeans and the low levels of later immigration compared to the rest of Canada.

-The aboriginal population of what is now Newfoundland and Labrador can be divided into three, or perhaps four, ethnic categories.
+The Indigenous population of what is now Newfoundland and Labrador can be divided into three, or perhaps four, ethnic categories.
 The Inuit (previously called 'Eskimos') lived along the north Labrador coast. as fishers and hunters of sea mammals.
 The Innu (previously called 'Montagnais/Naskapi Indians) lived in the interior of Labrador as hunters of caribou and other game.
 The island portion of the province was occupied by the Beothuk, a people who probably spoke an Algonkian language, like the Innu, and lived by a complex seasonal movement between interior hunting, mainly of caribou, and coastal fishing and sea-mammal hunting.
 The Mi'kmaq traditionally used southern areas of Newfoundland.
-(Aboriginal groups are discussed in the Aboriginal Peoples section of the site).
+(Indigenous groups are discussed in the Indigenous Peoples section of the site).

 English and Irish Immigrants